Clemens von Metternich: The man who outwitted Napoleon?

 Entertain this simpleton, we are wanted elsewhere.
 (3)

 When war resumed between France and Austria in early 1809, Metternich was arrested and briefly confined as a reprisal for the Austrian detention of two French diplomats.
-Napoleon defeated Austria at the Battle of Wagram (July 1809), and took more territory and money from her in the Treaty of Schönbrunn.
+Napoleon defeated Austria at the Battle of Wagram (July 1809).
+He took more territory and money from her in the Treaty of Schönbrunn.

 It was while Napoleon was at Schönbrunn Palace to negotiate the treaty that a 17-year-old German patriot named Friedrich Staps was caught planning to assassinate him with a kitchen knife – an encounter to which Napoleon refers in Napoleon in America.
 Staps was arrested and executed.

 Metternich as Foreign Minister

-In October 1809 Clemens von Metternich become Austria’s foreign minister.
+In October 1809 Clemens von Metternich became Austria’s foreign minister.
 His goal was to keep Austria afloat until Napoleon could be thwarted.

 I foresaw that neither [Napoleon] nor his undertakings would escape the consequence of rashness and extravagance.
 The when and the how I could not pretend to determine.
 Thus my reason pointed out to me the direction I had to take in order not to interfere with the natural development of the situation and to keep open for Austria the chances which the greatest of all powers – the power of circumstances – might offer, sooner or later, under the strong government of its monarch, for the much-threatened prosperity of the Empire.
 (4)

 Metternich attempted to erode Napoleon’s power.
 He arranged the marriage of Napoleon to Marie Louise, the daughter of Austrian Emperor Francis I. Though Metternich credits the French with initiating the marriage, the French chargé d’affaires in Vienna said it was Metternich who first raised the prospect.